Around the World in 80 Hotels (1)

 The Savoy London's archives reveal some of the guest history cards of its famous patrons.
 Actress Marlene Dietrich, for example, expected 12 pink roses and a bottle of Dom Perignon upon arrival.

-So Ritz lured Auguste Escoffier to London; the chef who established the modern restaurant kitchen as we know it today.
+Ritz lured Auguste Escoffier to London; the chef who would establish modern restaurant kitchen as we know it today.
 Escoffier came, cooked and conquered Britain.
 But he refused to learn English: ‘If I learn to speak as they do, I will start cooking as they do,” he said.

 The book was described as: In the summer of 1889 – the days of Gilbert and Sullivan, the heroes of English operetta – The Savoy opened its doors.
 It was the creation of theatre impresario Richard D’Oyly Carte.
 He engaged the young César Ritz to run the hotel who in turn brought in Auguste Escoffier – the ‘Emperor of all chefs’.
 The Prince of Wales said 'Where Ritz goes, I go.'
 In 1898, Ritz and Escoffier had to go.
 After a century of confusion behind the fall from grace of this celebrated hotelier and his faithful chef this book discloses the sober facts.